alfredogalicia/alfredogalicia/README.md

 - 👋 Hi, I’m @alfredogalicia
-- 👀 I’m interested in front-end development, cybersecurity, VR-AR, QA testing and game development.
+- 👀 I’m an AI Engineer interested in Web Development, Ethic Cybersecurity and VR-AR.
-- 🌱 I’m currently learning Swift and Solidity
+- 🌱 I’m currently learning Swift and LLM's
-- 🖥  I use VSC, Laravel, Netbeans, Azure and .NET
+- 🖥  I use VSC, Azure and .NET
-- 💞️ I’m looking to collaborate on every school project where I work now
+- 💞️ I’m looking to collaborate with schools to teach about AI Ethics and its Digital Revolution.
 - 📫 How to reach me
   - By whatsapp - +527711294670
   - By Telegram - @Alfredogalicia
   - By Discord  - Fredd.galicia#2252